Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: : A Just-in-Time Model Replacement Prototype

 \section{\sysname: A Just-in-Time Model Replacement Prototype}

 In this section, we present \sysname, a proof-of-concept prototype for \ac{jitr}.
 As shown in \autoref{fig:architecture}, \sysname consists of four components.

 \paragraph{Data Collector} The Data Collector identifies tasks and collects training data.
 It continuously monitors incoming requests and the \ac{llm}'s responses to collect a dataset for training.
 Additionally, it gathers metadata and performance metrics for request serving, including cost, inference latency, and the number of tokens.

-For all additional \ac{rectask} metadata, such as the input data type, the task type, and other metrics, \sysname implements a wrapper-prompt approach. \sysname wraps incoming requests such as the one in \autoref{lst:base-prompt} in a wrapper prompt as shown in \autoref{lst:wrapper-prompt}.
-Afterward, \sysname sends the wrapped request to the \ac{llm} and receives a response similar to what is shown in \autoref{lst:wrapper-response}.
-The response includes the requested metadata, which the Data Collector keeps, and the actual user response, which \sysname forwards to the user.
+For all additional \ac{rectask} metadata, such as the input data type, the task type, and other metrics, \sysname groups incoming requests by their prefix and, for a subset of requests, uses an additional prompt to simultaneously extract metadata and answer the user query.

 \paragraph{Model Generator and Model Store} The \emph{Model Generator} receives task definitions from the Data Collector, including the training dataset that has been collected for the task.
 It uses a subset of the target dataset to issue a model search request to the \emph{Model Store}.
 The Model Store follows Alsatian's~\cite {alsatian} baseline and ranks all models by approximating how well a specific model will perform when being fully fine-tuned.
 The Model Generator uses the training dataset consisting of \ac{llm} requests and responses to distill~\cite{hinton2015distillingknowledgeneuralnetwork} the knowledge of the \ac{llm} into the small model via fine-tuning to create a \ac{surrogatemodel}.
 Finally, it persists the \ac{surrogatemodel} in the Model Store for future use.